 Directed by Chiang Pin Chen, the story is about how a mean new director Jin Yu Zhen (Aaron Lai) takes over a small firm and puts up a rule that employees cannot be in a relationship.
 The place literally has only four employees and two of them are in love with each other, so obviously the new rule does not go down well with the team.
 So when Jin Yu Zhen moves to share a flat with his subordinate Shi Lei (Hank Wang), tensions brew between the two.
 But they eventually become friends and looks like it could turn into something more.
 Will Yu Zhen be willing to break his own rules for love?
 That forms the rest of the story.

 The plot is pretty straightforward and even ridiculous at points – it seems the employees aren’t allowed to have romantic relationships outside of work either.
 That’s just bizarre.
 And throughout the show, very cliched tropes are used to carry the story forward.
 The two leads are absolutely adorable, Hank Wang who plays Shi Lei is such a ball of cuteness, that it makes complete sense for a cold boss to fall in love with him.
-But the whole old trope of ‘from enemies to lovers’ is quite cheesy, or at least the treatment is.
+But the execution of the ‘enemies to lovers’ trope is quite cheesy throughout the runtime in “Be Loved In The House”.

 Watch it only if you like to watch fluffy romances with good-looking leads.
-A lot of us don’t mind that once in a while I suppose.
+A lot of us don’t mind that once in a while.
 Aaraon Lai and Hank Wang look like a power-couple, their chemistry is sizzling, and one can only hope to see them again as leads, but with a better script.

 It’s a 5/10 from me for “Be Loved in House”.